 Industry has also started looking outside pure smart home specifications.
 Bluetooth has solidified its position as the primary solution for personal devices, just like WLAN has become practically the only home network wireless solution.
 Bluetooth has allowed smart home devices to work seamlessly – with no extra infrastructure needed – with applications in smart phones, tablets, and laptops.
 WLAN has done the same for cloud connectivity.

 There are now three main types of devices in the smart home:

-Our ongoing work in the GENIVI Alliance for the automotive industry has taught us that a common technology stack is not enough for interoperability.
+Our ongoing work in The Connected Vehicle Systems Alliance (COVESA) for the automotive industry has taught us that a common technology stack is not enough for interoperability.
 Even if the devices all support IP protocols for communications, they are still not talking the same language.
 Using common protocols like IP gives us a common baseline across many different types of devices and physical networks.
 Something like HTTP then defines the various messages that can be sent.

 Data models are just as important for interoperability.
 A common understanding of the application-level data and commands are needed so that the different devices can work together.

 In the short term, as with all technology consolidation trends, there will be winners and losers.
 The companies that have invested in the other, incompatible vertical stacks that cannot utilise parts of their solutions separately for the new stacks will need to make a major decision.
 They need to decide whether they will keep investing in a technology stack that may divert from the more visible and more widely supported solutions.